On this page

 Obtaining copies of the CATSI Act

 We do not publish copies of the CATSI Act, amendments or regulations.
-However, you can get a free copy of the legislation online or buy print copies.
+You can download copies from the Australian Government's Federal Register of Legislation or buy print copies.

 Current determinations that amend CATSI legislation

 There is currently one determination that affects the legislation.
 This determination provides an exemption to corporations who may be using an auditor or audit firm whose registration is not certain.